interactivethings/catalog/docs/basics/getting-started.md

+## Standalone

-> The standalone version of Catalog is completely free from dependencies.
+The standalone version of Catalog is completely free from dependencies.
 All you need to get started is a single HTML document.

 ```code
 lang: html